home-assistant/home-assistant.io/source/_integrations/zwave_js.markdown

 ### Value updated events

 Due to some devices not following the Z-Wave spec, there are scenarios where a device will send a value update but a state change won't be detected in Home Assistant.
-To address the gap, the `zwave_js_value_updated` event can be listened to to capture any value updates that are received by an entity.
-This event is **enabled on a per device basis.** The following devices currently support this event:
+To address the gap, the `zwave_js_value_updated` event can be listened to to capture any value updates that are received by an affected entity.
+This event is **enabled on a per device and entity platform basis**, and the entities will have `assumed_state` set to `true`.
+This change will affect how the UI for these entities look; if you'd like the UI to match other entities of the same type where `assumed_state` is not set to `true`, you can override the setting via [entity customization](/docs/configuration/customizing-devices/#assumed_state).

+The following devices currently support this event:

 - Vision Security ZL7432 In Wall Dual Relay Switch